audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
 `session` | [Playback Session Expanded](#playback-session-expanded) Object or null | The user's currently playing session.
-Will be `null` if the user is not currently playing anything.
+It will be `null` if the user is not currently playing anything.

 ## User Permissions